OctopusDeploy/docs/docs/deploying-applications/deploy-java-applications.md

 The above will throw an error about having duplicate default configurations.

 The error `TOMCAT-HTTPS-ERROR-0008` means Octopus prevented a certificate deployment that would lead to this invalid configuration.

+### TOMCAT-HTTPS-ERROR-0009
+Tomcat 7.0 does not support the Non-Blocking IO 2 Connector